Resmedia-test/Yii2_Docker/README.md

+# WIP! - work in progress

-# This is docker core for Yii2 projects
+## This is docker core for Yii2 projects

 ### Inside: Nginx + php-fpm + mysql + redis + phpMyAdmin (all in separated containers)